 The Galápagos Penguin has the smallest population of any penguin species

 Galápagos penguins mate for life, and have strong pair bonds

 Galápagos Penguins can overheat quickly, so they seek out shade and stand and pant to keep cool

-Highlights where the Galapagos Penguin can be seen
+Spots where the Galapagos Penguin can be observed

 A walk on Bartholomew